|Credit: Maks Narodenko | Shutterstock|

 Eating bananas becomes significantly risky only if you eat too many.
+The USDA recommends that adults eat about two cups of fruit a day, or about two bananas.
 If you eat dozens of bananas every day, there may be a risk of excessively high vitamin and mineral levels.

-Potassium overconsumption can lead to hyperkalemia, which is characterized by muscle weakness, temporary paralysis and an irregular heartbeat.
-It can have serious consequences, but you would have to eat approximately 43 bananas in a short time for any symptoms of hyperkalemia to occur.
+The University of Maryland Medical Center reported that potassium overconsumption can lead to hyperkalemia, which is characterized by muscle weakness, temporary paralysis and an irregular heartbeat.
+It can have serious consequences, but you would have to eat about 43 bananas in a short time for any symptoms of hyperkalemia to occur.

-Consuming more than 500 milligrams of vitamin B6 daily can lead to nerve damage in the arms and legs.
+According to the NIH, consuming more than 500 milligrams of vitamin B6 daily can possibly lead to nerve damage in the arms and legs.
 You would have to eat thousands of bananas to reach that level of vitamin B6.
-However, many multivitamins contain high levels of B6 so you may want to watch pairing them with bananas too much.

 It is important to carefully wash a banana peel before eating it due to the pesticides that may be sprayed in banana groves.

-It turns out that the biggest risk from a banana peel might really be slipping on it.
-Banana peels are not poisonous.
-In fact, they’re edible — and packed with nutrients.
-Though not commonly eaten in the West, banana peels have historically been a food item in Asia.
-They are usually served cooked, boiled or fried in some capacity, though they can be eaten raw or put in a blender with other fruits.
+Banana peels are usually served cooked, boiled or fried in some capacity, though they can be eaten raw or put in a blender with other fruits.
 They are not as sweet as banana flesh.
-Eating a riper peel will be sweeter than an unripe one.
+Riper peels will be sweeter than unripe ones.

-- Bananas are produced mainly in tropical and sub-tropical areas of Africa, Asia, and America, as well as the Canary Islands and Australia.
+- Bananas are produced mainly in tropical and subtropical areas of Africa, Asia and the Americas, as well as the Canary Islands and Australia.

 - The correct name for a bunch of bananas is a hand; a single banana is a finger.